jay-doubleyou/backbone-dropbox.js/README.md

 If your app runs inside the browser, you have to [encrypt the API key](https://dl-web.dropbox.com/spa/pjlfdak1tmznswp/api_keys.js/public/index.html).

-Now you have to authenticate. dropbox.js provides several [authentication methods](https://github.com/dropbox/dropbox-js/blob/master/doc/auth_drivers.md).
+Now you have to authenticate.
+Therefor dropbox.js provides several [authentication methods](https://github.com/dropbox/dropbox-js/blob/master/doc/auth_drivers.md).
 For browser apps it's applicable to use

+via Redirect (user leaves your app and comes back):

     drpbxClient.authDriver(new Dropbox.Drivers.Redirect());

-or
+or via Popup:

     drpbxClient.authDriver(new Dropbox.Drivers.Popup({
         receiverUrl: "https://url.to/oauth_receiver.html",